VMI has taken great strides to reduce its impact on the environment and continues to do so, going forward, wherever and whenever possible.

 Whilst a recycle logo can reassure people, what is lesser known however is that even recycled material put into landfill will degrade, however in the absence of oxygen, the bi-product is methane, rather than carbon dioxide, which is 21x worse as a greenhouse gas… As a result, we print onto the plastic sheathing that these should be disposed of with the compost waste, so that they can bio-degrade with the lease impact on our environment.

-On the right is an experiment of leaving two samples of bio-degradable plastic and regular PVC in the Managing Director’s garden over the winter and summer of 2019/2020.
+On the left is an experiment started in October 2019 of leaving two samples of bio-degradable plastic and regular PVC in the Managing Director’s garden over the winter and summer of 2019/2020.

-Throughout the winter, there was little change between the two but as the conditions warmed up in spring and summer, the bio-degradable plastic show signs of deteriorating rapidly.
+Throughout the first winter, there was little change between the two but as the conditions warmed up in spring and summer (central image), the bio-degradable plastic shows signs of deteriorating rapidly.
+However by February 2021 (right), some 16 months after being in the open air, the bio degradable plastic tubing is severely damaged and extremely thin, whilst the original PVC version is still very strong.

 Link of FAQ of VMI supplier of biodegradable plastic layflat tubing and specs